 Cybersecurity, Bachelor's to M.S.
 Accelerated Program

-This accelerated program allows undergraduate students to complete up to 12 graduate-level credits and have these credits count as undergraduate elective credits, and after successfully being accepted into an SPS graduate program, matriculate these credits towards the graduate program requirements.
+This accelerated program allows undergraduate students to complete up to 12 graduate-level credits and have these credits count as undergraduate elective credits.
+After the student is successfully accepted into an SPS graduate program, these credits matriculate towards the graduate program requirements.

 For additional information see the catalog entries for the following programs:

 To participate in the bachelor’s to master’s accelerated program, students must be in good standing at Saint Louis University and possess at least a 3.00 overall GPA and a 3.50 GPA in their current major.